zilaeric/asyrp-extension/blogpost.md

     <td colspan=3><b>Figure 201.</b> The effect of the editing strength when using pixel-channel transformer with various numbers of heads on the "pixar" attribute.</td>
   </tr>
 </table>

-### Transfer-Learning between attributes
-During training we often observed that the model first has to learn how to reconstruct the original image, effectively ignoring the added asyrp architecture, before it learns to edit the image through the clip directional loss.
-We therefore hypothesize that using pretrained weights from a different attribute than the target attribute should speed up training.
-We perform transfer learning from the

 ## Further Research: Latent Diffusion Models